cloudquery/cloudquery/plugins/source/azure/docs/index.md

 You can either authenticate with `az login` (when running CloudQuery locally), or by using a "service principal" and exporting environment variables (appropriate for automated deployments).

-You can find out more about authentication with Azure at Azure's [documentation](https://github.com/Azure/azure-sdk-for-go) for the golang sdk.
+You can find out more about authentication with Azure at Azure's [documentation](https://github.com/Azure/azure-sdk-for-go) for the GoLang sdk.

 #### Authentication with `az login`